FPT Approximation Schemes for Maximizing Submodular Functions: Notation and Definitions

+In particular, observe that a nonincreasing and submodular function $v$ is $p$-superseparable if $\sum_{x \in X}v(\{x\}) \leq p \cdot \min_{x\colon v(\{x\})>0} v(\{x\})$.
+Indeed, fix $S \subseteq X$ and consider two cases.
+If $v(S) = 0$ then Inequality~\eqref{eq:pSeparableCondition} is clearly satisfied as function $v$ is nondecreasing.
+If $v(S) > 0$, then by submodularity of $v$, there exists $y \in S$ such that $v(\{y\}) > 0$.
+Thus, by monotonicity of $v$ we have that $p \cdot v(S) \geq p \cdot \min_{x\colon v(\{x\})>0} v(\{x\})$, and so by our assumption $p \cdot v(S) \geq \sum_{x \in X}v(\{x\}$.
+In this case, the right-hand side of Inequality~\eqref{eq:pSeparableCondition} is negative or equal to zero.
+Since function $v$ is nonincreasing we infer that the left-hand side of Inequality~\eqref{eq:pSeparableCondition} is non-negative, and consequently that the Inequality~\eqref{eq:pSeparableCondition} holds.
+Also, it is easy to see that each monotone and submodular function is $|X|$-superseparable and $|X|$-subseparable.
+Yet, in Section~\ref{sec:applications} we show that the value of parameter $p$ in many natural problems is significantly lower than $|X|$.

-We observe that a linear combination of $p$-superseparable functions is $p$-superseparable.
-The same comment applies to at-least-$p$-subseparability and at-most-$p$-subseparability.
-As we will see in Section~\ref{sec:applications}, this observation is helpful in proving that certain set functions are $p$-separable.
+Further, observe that a linear combination with positive coefficients of $p$-superseparable functions is $p$-superseparable.
+The same comment applies to $p$-subseparability and rev-$p$-subseparability.
+As we will see in Section~\ref{sec:applications}, this observation is very helpful in proving that certain set functions are $p$-separable.

+Example~\ref{ex:maxCover} below illustrates how a variant of \textsc{MaxCover}, a fundamental problem in the theoretical computer science, can be expressed as a maximization of a non-negative, nondecreasing, $p$-separable, submodular function.